Kill Uncle: Content

 "Driving Your Girlfriend Home" is a ballad in which Morrissey tells of driving home the girlfriend of an unspecified person.
 He reveals she asks him, "'How did I end up so deeply involved in the very existence I planned on avoiding?'" and that "She's laughing to stop herself crying."
 These outpourings are interspersed with directional instructions.
 Morrissey tells us "I can't tell her" the answer to her question and that the ride concludes with them "shaking hands goodnight so politely."

 The next track, "The Harsh Truth of the Camera Eye", is often cited as Morrissey's most misunderstood song.
 The lyric is describing the "pain because of the strain of smiling" and the dichotomy between one's public image and private personality.
 The music consists of a carnival-like synthesizer and also features sound effects like a door slamming and a camera shutter snapping, along with piano accompaniment.

 In "(I'm) The End of the Family Line", the singer rues he will never have children, an insult into the "fifteen generations... of mine" that produced him.
 The lyric is complemented by a subdued guitar backing, and ends with a similar 'false' fadeout similar to such Smiths songs as "That Joke Isn't Funny Anymore".

 The original album closes with "There Is a Place in Hell for Me and My Friends", a simple piano piece that reflects the existential longing of the album and showcases Morrissey's torch song influence.
-This version was replaced in the 2013 expanded edition by the recording from the At KROQ live EP.

-The 2013 expanded edition of the album added the songs "East West" and "Pashernate Love", as well as changing the running order of some tracks.

 Release

-Kill Uncle was released on 4 March 1991 by record labels EMI and HMV.
+Kill Uncle was released on 4 March 1991 by record labels EMI and His Master's Voice.

 "Our Frank", the album's lead single and opening track, reached No. 26 in the UK Singles Chart and No. 2 in the US Modern Rock Tracks chart.
 "Sing Your Life" was also released as a single, reaching No. 33 in the UK and No. 10 on the US Modern Rock Tracks chart.

-On 5 February 2013, Morrissey announced the reissue of the album along with a remastered version of his 1989 single "The Last of the Famous International Playboys", both to be released 8 April 2013.
-This was as part of a Morrissey reissue campaign by Parlophone.
-This version of the album includes three additional tracks and is available as a gatefold CD and heavyweight gatefold LP.
-The picture disc single and album feature new cover artworks.
+On 5 February 2013, Morrissey announced the reissue of the album, along with a remastered version of his 1989 single "The Last of the Famous International Playboys", both to be released 8 April as part of an ongoing Morrissey reissue campaign by Parlophone.
+The album was available as a gatefold CD and heavyweight gatefold LP, and both the picture disc single and album featured new cover artwork.

+The 2013 edition includes the additional tracks "East West" and "Pashernate Love", replaces "There's a Place in Hell for Me and My Friends" with the version from the live EP At KROQ, and rearranges the running order.
 The press release mentioned that "the album has a revitalised quality, which accentuates some of its more subtle, experimental qualities and nuances; in particular, some of the more unusual musical styles which Morrissey explored for the first time".